 - Vs. Inverted Hammer

-The two candles look identical, yet their meaning is the complete opposite.
-The key difference lies in their location: a Shooting Star, a bearish indicator, forms after an uptrend, whereas an Inverted Hammer, a bullish one, emerges after a downtrend.
-Consequently, ‘bullish shooting star candlestick pattern’ is an incorrect term; its true bullish counterpart is the Inverted Hammer.
+The two candles look identical, yet their meaning is opposite.
+The key difference lies in location: a Shooting Star forms after an uptrend (bearish), whereas an Inverted Hammer forms after a downtrend (bullish).

 - Vs. Doji